merkksgit/json-to-toml/README.md

 python3 --version
 ```

-If Python is not installed, you can install it:
+If Python is not installed:

 ```bash
 sudo apt install python3